ACHES and PAINS: What Your Joints, Muscles and Nerves are Trying to Tell You

 Arthritis is a term that covers most inflammatory diseases that affect joints, spine, tendons, bones and muscles.
 It leads to 25,000 New Zealanders not being able to work each year.
 50% of those diagnosed are of working age.
 1,000 are children and young adults.
 Age is correlative not causative.
 Older people have had more time to accrue untended issues and gather collective assault.
-According to the New Zealand Orthopaedic Association the incidence of arthritis will increase by 50% over the next few decades, while osteoporosis (weak bones; not a form of arthritis) will increase by an astounding 200%).
+According to the New Zealand Orthopaedic Association the incidence of arthritis will increase by 50% over the next few decades (while osteoporosis – weak bones; not a form of arthritis – will increase by an astounding 200%).
 The most common form is osteoarthritis, followed by gout, and rheumatoid arthritis (RA).

 Arthritis (and osteoporosis) is common with insufficient alkaline minerals especially Magnesium, Potassium and Calcium (TIPS) which are critical for joint, bone, teeth and muscle integrity.
 Excess acidity in your diet (Coffee, Sugar-TIPS, soft drinks, cocoa, beer, standard salt) means your Kidneys (TIPS) will withdraw these minerals from storage sites to achieve their priority of keeping the blood slightly alkaline.
 Alkaline foods include seaweed, most fruit and veg especially when raw, and liquid chlorophyll added to water.
 Without sufficient silica joints, Bones, hair, nails, Skin (TIPS) and your gut lining weaken with slow growth and vitality (have alfalfa, brown rice, leafy greens, oat straw tea).
 Lead, mercury, aluminium and other heavy metals kick out needed minerals and exert systemic toxicity.
 Increased alkaline minerals can displace them and soluble fibre can help eliminate them (enjoy my Linseed Cereal 5 x weekly; see recipe in The Shape Diet).